jfasch/jfasch-home/trainings/material/soup/linux/sysprog/file-io/open-read-write-close/example-O_RDONLY.rst

 ``root``, and by all others.

-So, I (being among the others for the purpose of ``/etc/passwd`` access), I'll be able to read that file.
+So, I (being among the others for the purpose of ``/etc/passwd`` access) will be able to read that file.
 Lets do that: read the entire file, and write it to *standard output*.

 Code: Reading A File